tduyng/prettyoutput/README.md

 ```

 ## Benchmark
 Performance is key for logging, and pretty-output is built to be fast.
-Compared to alternatives like util.inspect and prettyjson, it consistently performs 2.5-5 times faster.
+Compared to alternatives like `util.inspect` and `prettyjson`, it consistently performs 2-5 times faster.

 ### Run Benchmarks
 ```bash